Arnolfini, Bristol: History

 Jeremy Rees started Arnolfini with the assistance of his wife Annabel, and the painter John Orsborn in 1961.
 The location was above a bookshop in the Triangle in Clifton, Bristol.
 In 1968, Rees was able to give up his teaching job and with the aid of private funding and Arts Council funding relocated the gallery to Queen Square, then to W Shed, later the home of the Watershed Media Centre.
 In 1975, Arnolfini moved to its present home in Bush House, occupying two floors of a 19th-century Grade II* listed tea warehouse situated on the side of the Floating Harbour in Bristol City Centre.
-The first two simultanuous shows at the new location were by British artists Howard Hodgkin (ground floor) and Keith Milow (upper floor).
+The first two simultaneous shows at the new location were by British artists Howard Hodgkin (ground floor) and Keith Milow (upper floor).
 The remainder of the building was office space leased out by developers JT Group.

 Originally dedicated to exhibiting the work of artists from the West of England, under the directorship of Barry Barker (1986–1991) the gallery moved towards a more general spread of contemporary art.
 Barker supervised a refurbishment of the gallery spaces and café bar by David Chipperfield.
 Before development work began, Arnolfini was attracting over 285,000 visitors per year.
 Subsequent Directors have been Tessa Jackson (1991–1999), Caroline Collier (1999–2005) and Tom Trevor (2005–2013).